Judging the American Royal BBQ Contest

 Kansas City BBQ Society Judging Plate (photographing the boxes of meat is prohibited)

 Before we discarded the place mats at the end of a round, we put uneaten portions that we still wanted into zip lock bags.
+The experience judges brought along extra plastic bag to let us newcomers use.

 The next items were pork butt, followed by brisket.
-Even with eating fairly little of each one, we were all getting stuffed and I think everyone was pleased that there were only 3 entries for our table in the final category (sausage).
+Even with eating very little of each one, we were all getting stuffed and I think everyone was pleased that there were only 3 entries for our table in the final category (sausage).

-Overall, I was impressed by how much thought has been put into finding a way to fairly judge so many items at one time.
+Overall, I was impressed by how much thought and effort has been put into finding a way to fairly judge so many items at one time.
 No one judge could ever taste all of the over 500 different entries in any one category.
 But it was also discouraging realizing how unfair it must still be.
 We were doing a much better job of judging (despite our full tummies) at the end of the 2 hour session, but it is still so subjective.

-Copyright 2007-2008 by Keith Stokes My other trips.
+Copyright 2007-2009 by Keith Stokes My other trips.